shallow-code/Snake/README.md

 # Snake
-this is the game of Snake
+This is a version of the game of snake made by myself using pyglet